Note

 This Julia package provides access to several pre-built system images containing

 collections of third-party Julia packages.
-It requires that your julia
+It requires that your julia install

-is managed using juliaup
+is managed using juliaup.

 It is an unregistered package and will remain this way since no package should

 include this package in its dependencies.
-To install use Julia's Pkg
+To install use Julia's Pkg mode in

 your global project environment: